OpenTranslationBible/open-bible/en-GB/09.1 Samuel/md/1-samuel-23.md

 ## 1 Samuel 23:29

-And David went up from there and stayed in the strongholds of Engedi.
+And David departed from there and stayed in the strongholds of Engedi.